raeez21/DE-Associate-Databricks---Learning-Materials/README.md

 The DE 3.2 explains delta tables: CTAS stmts, Filtering and Renaming Columns from Existing Tables, **Generated Columns**, table constraints , Additional Options and Metadata, and cloning tables.

+The DE 3.3 provides SQL syntax to process updates with Delta Lake like **insert overwrite, insert into, merge into and copy into**

+The DE 3.5 contains **versioning, optimisation, vaccuming** in delta lake